Nonclassicality in correlations without causal order: General properties of sets of correlations

-A notion that will be key in our characterization (and subsequent results) will be that of a \textit{faithful} realization, which we define below. \begin{definition}[Faithful realization of a deterministically consistent vertex via a process function] A realization of a deterministically consistent vertex via a process function is said to be faithful if and only if the signalling graph of the vertex coincides with the causal structure of the process function, \textit{i.e.}, one party deterministically signals to another if and only if the former party can causally influence the latter.\footnote{In other words, there are no `hidden' causal influences in an underlying process function that realizes a given vertex faithfully: all causal influences (or lack thereof) are `seen' by the vertex.} \end{definition}
+A notion that will be key in our characterization (and subsequent results) will be that of a \textit{faithful} realization, which we define below. \begin{definition}[Faithful realization of a nomic vertex via a process function] A realization of a nomic vertex via a process function is said to be faithful if and only if the signalling graph of the vertex coincides with the causal structure of the process function, \textit{i.e.}, one party deterministically signals to another if and only if the former party can causally influence the latter.\footnote{In other words, there are no `hidden' causal influences in an underlying process function that realizes a given nomic vertex faithfully: all causal influences (or lack thereof) are `seen' by the vertex.
+Note that here `causal influence' refers to what we earlier also called `environmental signalling' and `signalling' refers to what we earlier also called `observed signalling'.} \end{definition}

 We are now ready to prove the following theorem that will be key to many of our results. \begin{theorem} A deterministic correlation $p(\vec{x}|\vec{a})=\delta_{\vec{x},f(\vec{a})}$ admits a process-matrix realization if and only if it admits a process function realization that is faithful, \textit{that is}, \begin{enumerate} \item Firstly, there exists a process function $g$ that realizes $f$, \textit{i.e.}, $f:=(f_k:\vec{A}\rightarrow X_k)_{k=1}^N$ can be expressed as